tywalch/electrodb/README.md

 You tried to modify the entity identifier on an Entity.

 *What to do about it:*
-Make sure the you spelled the identifier correctly or that you actually passed a replacement.
+Make sure you have spelled the identifier correctly or that you actually passed a replacement.

 ### Invalid Key Facet Template
 *Code: 1003*